 Of course, you can also create an app to quit all of your work-related apps.
 Create a new app in Automator, select the command “Quit All Applications” and add the ones that you do NOT want to quit.

-If you want to make it look nice, you can use any graphic in the ICNS, PNG or PDF format as an icon for the app.
+If you want to make the Automator app look nice, you can use any graphic in the ICNS, PNG or PDF format as an icon.

 - Design a 1024x1024px icon in your favorite design software or download one from websites such as https://thenounproject.com/ or https://openmoji.org/.